Child support isn’t meant to punish one parent following a divorce or separation.

 - Current living standards.

-In this case, your best bet is to consult with a family law expert to help explain your rights.
+In this case, your best bet is to consult with a family law specialist to help explain your rights.

 With a sole custody arrangement, parent with access rights pays child support to the parent with custody rights.